-Marlborough is a single form entry, non-denominational community primary school serving a mixed community in the port and university town of Falmouth.
-There has been a tradition of action research at Marlborough and from 2013-2016 we were a beacon school for Learning in the Natural Environment (LINE).
+Marlborough is a single formed entry, non-denominational primary school serving the town of Falmouth.
+The school was a beacon school for Learning in the Natural Environment.

-In compliance with the new SEN Code of Practice and SEND Reforms, there is a graduated approach to the identification, provision and support of all pupils which includes a period of close monitoring and targeted provision prior to consideration being given to place a child onto the school's Record of Need (RON).
-Should a pupil require provision that is additional and different, they are placed on the RON under one single category, namely SEN Support.
+In compliance with the new SEN Code of Practice and SEND Reforms, there is a graduated approach to the identification, provision and support of all pupils which includes a period of close monitoring and targeted provision prior to the consideration being given to place a child onto the school Record of Need (RON).
+Should a pupil require provision that is additional and different they are placed on the RON under one single category, namely SEN Support.
 (This category replaces the categories of School Action and School Action Plus).
-Their provision will be identified and progress monitored via Provision Mapping and Child cebtred Inclusion Plans.
+Their provision will be identified and progress monitored via Provision Mapping and Child centred Inclusion Plans.